World Health Organization Collaborating Center for Research and Training on Housing Related Disease and Injury Prevention

 NCHH has also participated in peer review of WHO proposals and documents.

-For more information about NCHH’s work with the World Health Organization, contact the Collaborating Center’s director, David Jacobs.
+For more information about NCHH’s work with the World Health Organization, contact the Collaborating Center’s director, Dr. David Jacobs.

 The National Center for Healthy Housing is proud to have contributed to the creation of these publications from the World Health Organization.